The Grand Master. Steampunk Pendant Device

 Featured sculpture at the National Watch and Clock Museum, Lancaster, Pa.

-The two clockworks on the right are calibrated in special increments:
+The two clockworks (with sweep second hands) on the right are calibrated in special increments:

-The hand painted moon is rendered in translucent dyes, acrylic medium and plaster on fiberglass and hand-carved for greater translucency of the craters.
-The coloration was inspired by a digitally enhanced Nasa image.
+The hand painted moon (reverse side) is rendered in translucent dyes, acrylic medium and plaster on fiberglass and hand-carved for greater translucency of the craters.
+The coloration was inspired by a digitally enhanced NASA image.

-Twin 41" convex lenses cover both the front and back faces.
-The gimbal and round bezel are painted in zinc gray with the top unit in matte black with the amber-tinted glass slabs being inspired by 'HAL' in '2001 A Space Odyssey'.
+Twin 41" diameter convex lenses cover both the front and back faces.
+The gimbal and round bezel are painted in zinc gray.
+The top unit is finished in matte black with the amber-tinted glass slabs being inspired by 'HAL' in '2001 A Space Odyssey'.

 Designed and entirely hand made by Art Donovan for Donovan Design, Southampton, NY.